The Story (continued)

 Gonzales fires at Scorpio and prevents Callahan's murder, but is shot and wounded in the process.
 With a last bit of strength, Harry reaches for his concealed switchblade and jams it into the killer's left thigh, causing the crazed murderer to let out a deranged, painful cry.
 Scorpio stumbles away with the yellow bag, with the knife still stuck deep in his leg, and tumbles down a steep dirt hill.
 When he comes to a stop, Scorpio takes a tight grip on the blade handle and removes the stiletto from his leg with one excruciating, blood-dripping pull, and then seeks out a doctor in an emergency hospital to treat him.
 Both Gonzales and Callahan are nearly killed, but they survive the attack.
 To Bressler, Callahan defends the actions of Gonzales in following him - expressly against the direct orders of the Chief: "Gonzales was obeying orders from his superior, me...he didn't know anything about it.
 And when this mess is over, if he [the Chief] wants my badge, well, he can have that too."

 A doctor from the Park Emergency Hospital [Stanyan Street, around the corner from Kezar Stadium at Frederick and Stanyan Streets] calls the police with an important tip.
 Both De Georgio and Callahan are given details about stab-wound treatment just administered to a "guy who has a knife wound in the leg" - he had "long blonde hair, medium build, about a hundred and fifty pounds, fair complexion...he works around here...when they had football, he used to sell programs at the Stadium.
 I think the groundskeeper lets him live there...Kezar Stadium."
-The two detectives drive to Kezar football stadium [a football stadium for the San Francisco 49'ers in Golden Gate Park, until they moved elsewhere in the early 70s and it was destroyed in 1989 following the devastating Loma Prieta Earthquake] - it's within easy walking distance.
+The two detectives drive to Kezar football stadium [a football stadium - the home field - for the San Francisco 49'ers in Golden Gate Park, until they moved to Candlestick Park in 1971 after which the stadium was razed in 1989 to create a much smaller athletic venue] - it's within easy walking distance.
 Finding the outer chain-link fence locked, Harry decides to scale it, thereby entering the stadium illegally and without a warrant:

 De Georgio: Illegal entry, no warrant.